camille500/CSS-To-The-Rescue/readme.md

 # CSS-To-The-Rescue

-This readme contains all documentation and annotations made during the course.
+This read me contains all documentation and annotations made during the course.
+All sources I've used so far can be find at the bottom of this read me.

 ## Link to the Live Version:
 https://camille500.github.io/CSS-To-The-Rescue/index.html